HankElmhurst/2605_DS5111_materials/labs/LAB05b_enrich_script.md

 To test your script's execution paths inside clean CI nodes, you must use **Monkey Patching** to mock the Gemini SDK.
 We will intercept `client.models.generate_content` mid-execution, bypass the web entirely, and force the method to instantly pass back a structured mock response object.

-Create a new file named `tests/test_enrich_transcripts.py` and implement an isolated test utilizing the skeletal model below:
+Create a new file named `tests/test_enrich_transcripts.py` and add this test so we validate your script runs via our github actions workflow:

 ```python
 import sys